thms/alive/README.md

 dodge & cloak
 all abilities
 critical chance
-strategies refactor: use name space, base class, and the ability to look into the match and both current Dinosaurs
+strategies refactor: use name space, base class, and the ability to look into the match and both Dinosaurs
 Strategies: learn the best strategy through unsupervised learning Resistances
 Refactor model into two parts: generic Dinosaur info, e.g. abilities, health, etc, and player specific , e.g. level, boosts